Major depressive episode: Causes

 The cause of depression is believed to be due to a combined effect of genetic and environmental factors.
 Other medical conditions, for example hypothyroidism, may cause people to experience similar symptoms as a major depressive episode.
 However, according to the DSM-5, this would be considered a mood disorder due to a general medical condition, not a major depressive episode.

 Diagnosis

 The criteria below are based on the formal DSM-5 criteria for a major depressive episode.
 A diagnosis of a major depressive episode requires the patient to have experienced five or more of the symptoms below, one of which must be either a depressive mood or a loss of interest or pleasure (although both are frequently present).
 These symptoms must be present for at least 2 weeks, represent a change from the patient's normal behavior, and cannot be attributed to another medical condition or substance use.
 Symptoms must also cause clinically significant distress in important areas of everyday life (e.g. social or occupational).

-For a diagnosis of a major depressive episode, the patient must also not have a history of manic or hypomanic episodes and their symptoms cannot meet the criteria for a mixed episode.
+While they are the defining characteristic of MDD, the DSM-5 also includes the presence of major depressive episodes in the diagnostic criteria for bipolar disorder (specifically bipolar II, though they are commonly present in bipolar I as well).
+Therefore, the presence of a major depressive episode is not necessarily synonymous with a diagnosis of major depressive disorder; additional factors, such as the presence or absence of manic, hypomanic, or mixed episodes, must also be considered and will affect the ultimate diagnosis.